sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

     cluster_digit_accuracy(k_t_sne.labels_, labels)

 Information from the clusters achieved via k-means clustering is shown in the table below.
 For an example run, the digit number (i.e., the mode) of each cluster is shown in the left column.
 The middle column shows the amount of digits within each cluster.
 The right column shows the amount of wrong digits assigned to that cluster.
 So, in a cluster with the digit zero, all of the digits are zero.
-The digit zero is clustered correctly.
+The digit zero is clustered correctly in this run as there are 178 zeroes in the dataset.
 Whereas in a cluster with the digit one, there are thirty-seven digits that are not the number one within that cluster, and so on.
+This code may need more work to get this assessment more accurate, but for these purposes we will just assess the clusters in this manner.

 | **Digit**        | **Total digits in cluster**          | **Amount of incorrect digits in cluster**  |
 | ------------- |:-------------:| :-----:|